KevinWMatthews/blog_jekyll/_drafts/generators-in-python.md

             yield item
 ```

-Python knows where it is in the `for` loop, so it can return an item and then
+Python knows where it is in the `for` loop, so it can yield/return an item and then
 pick up exactly where it left off.
 In detail, Python will:

   * start executing the `for` loop